This website is intended for healthcare professionals only.

 Moreover, targeting this protein, while a valid and safe strategy, requires further modification to promote CAR-T cell longevity.

 In the current trial, researchers used a third-generation CAR-T cell therapy in patients with R/R high-risk neuroblastoma.
 The therapy included the inducible caspase 9 suicide gene, designed to kill cells in the presence of dangerous toxic effects.

 The trial enrolled 27 children with heavily pretreated neuroblastoma.

 The overall response rate was 63%; 9 children had a complete response and 8 a partial response.
-The 3-year overall survival and event-free survival were 60% and 36%, respectively. weeks after infusion 33% (8) of patients had a complete response or maintained a complete response (1 patient).
+The three-year overall survival and event-free survival were 60% and 36%, respectively.

 The authors concluded that GD2-CART01 may induce sustained eradication of disease in a proportion of patients with R/R neuroblastoma.